George Peppard: Stardom

 What tormented George so badly was that he was caught between being an actor and a movie star.
 He did not start off as an untalented pretty nothing who had to be grateful for any piece of meat that was thrown his way.
-He was intelligent and talented but because he was six foot tall with blond hair and blue eyes he had been put in the slot of being a movie star at a time when the movie studios were still very powerful and expected you to play the game by their rules...
+He was intelligent and talented but because he was six foot tall with blond hair and blue eyes he had been put in the slot of being a movie star at a time when the movie studios were still very powerful and expected you to play the game by their rules ...
 I don't think it was possible to be a male movie star who looked like he did and got hot when he did and not be trapped by it.

 He had a huge hit with The Blue Max (1966), playing a German World War One ace, alongside James Mason and Ursula Andress, directed by John Guillermin.
-"He could carry these big films," said Filmink.

 Film critic David Shipman writes of this stage in his career:

 Peppard played a German Jew fighting for the Allies in Tobruk (1967) alongside Rock Hudson.
 "It's a big mistake to think I'm making a lot of money and turning out a lot of crap," he said in a 1966 interview.